MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Prepare-organizational-data.md

 # Metadata Sample
 # required metadata

-title: Prepare and upload organizational data in Workplace Analytics
+title: Prepare organizational data in Workplace Analytics
-description: This article describes how to prepare and upload organizational data from your organization into Workplace Analytics.
+description: How to prepare data from your organization to be uploaded to Workplace Analytics.
 author: LeisaLaDell
 ms.author: v-leash
 ms.date: 02/14/2018